BoGGoG/boggog.github.io/docs/_posts/backup.md

 The export of symbolic amplitudes and squared amplitudes can be achived with some tricks, but I had troubles looping over particles.
 Thus the data generation workflow is the following:
-- there is a [C++ program](https://github.com/BoGGoG/SYMBA-Prefix/blob/main/data-generation-marty/QED/QED_AllParticles_IO.cpp) for the calculation and export of amplitudes and squared amplitudes.
+- there is a [C++ script](https://github.com/BoGGoG/SYMBA-Prefix/blob/main/data-generation-marty/QED/QED_AllParticles_IO.cpp) for the calculation and export of amplitudes and squared amplitudes.
-This program can be called from the command line and takes as input the names of the in- and out-particles as well as the file names where the amplitudes and squared amplitudes should be saved.
+This script can be called from the command line and takes as input the names of the in- and out-particles as well as the file names where the amplitudes and squared amplitudes should be saved.
-The program already exports the amplitudes in some form of prefix notation or more precicely in some form of abstract syntax tree.
+The script already exports the amplitudes in some form of prefix notation or more precicely in some form of abstract syntax tree.
 It was easier to do it this way than write a parser in python for them in Python.
 - in a separate [Python script](https://github.com/BoGGoG/SYMBA-Prefix/blob/main/data-generation-marty/QED/QED_loop_insertions_parallel.py)